Wal-Mart told its global suppliers they have until 2017 to comply with its sustainability initiative or risk losing shelf space.

 Colgate-Palmolive Co., the world’s largest toothpaste maker, said it will cut its global workforce by 6%, or about 2,300 jobs, in a four-year restructuring program aimed at cutting costs amid slowing economies on the world stage.
 These streamlined efforts are expected to save $365 million to $435 million annually by the fourth year, Colgate said.
 The company has roughly 38,600 employees.

-Colgate says it is working to boost profits by reducing structural costs, improving the supply chain and increasing the use of global data and analytic capabilities.
+Colgate says it is working to boost profit by reducing structural costs, improving the supply chain and increasing the use of global data and analytic capabilities.

 On Wednesday, Kimberly-Clark Corp, maker of Huggies brand diapers, said it would eliminate 1,300 to 1,500 jobs as it leaves some low-margin businesses in Europe.